Mohamad Fakih

 Mohamad Fakih is a Lebanese-Canadian businessperson, and philanthropist.
-Founder of the Middle Eastern restaurant chain, Paramount Fine Foods, Fakih conducts charitable work and community service through the Fakih Foundation.
-In 2022 he was awarded the Order of Canada.
+Founder of the Middle Eastern restaurant chain, Paramount Fine Foods.
+Fakih conducts charitable work and community service through the Fakih Foundation.
+In 2022, he was awarded the Order of Canada.

 Background

 Mohamad Fakih was born to Abdallah and Nabiha in Beirut, Lebanon.
 In 1997, Fakih opened a jewelry store in Lebanon, working as a gemologist.
 He emigrated to Canada in 1999.

 Fakih purchased a nearly bankrupt shawarma restaurant in Mississauga in 2006.
 That purchase turned into a successful restaurant franchise over the following decade.
 During the pandemic, the business struggled like many food service businesses.

-In 2022 it was revealed through a series of court documents that he was embroiled in an intense court battle that Fakih started for unpaid monies and to retain control of the company.
-The Financial Post reported that AHM Investments Corp had filed an ultimately unsuccessful motion at the Ontario Superior Court to have Fakih removed as Director.
+In 2022, Fakih started a court battle for unpaid monies and to retain control of the company.
+AHM Investments Corp had filed an ultimately unsuccessful motion at the Ontario Superior Court to have Fakih removed as Director.

 On April 1, 2025, the Toronto Star reported that the partners had legally resolved their dispute, and were recommitted to the partnership.
 Through an acquisition, Fakih again has supermajority operating control of the company, with AHM Investments now silent minority partners.

-In 2022 he was awarded the Order of Canada.
+In 2022, he was awarded the Order of Canada.